gigawattio/window/README.md

 ### About

-Window is a golang package for iterating through a rolling window size of string token tuples.
+Window is a golang package for generating a rolling window of size N for a sequence of string tokens.

 Created by [Jay Taylor](https://jaytaylor.com/) and used by [Gigawatt](https://gigawatt.io/).